-Then his luck turned for the worse.
-Avoiding the mechanized Probe-a-trons sent by the King of Corinth (aka, Dad) to finish him off, the plucky psychopath found refuge at Tiryns, one of the Mycenaean strongholds of the Argolid.
-(Not bo be confused with the Mincemeatean strongholds of the Argolids.)
+Then his luck turned.
+After avoiding the mechanized Probe-a-trons sent by the King of Corinth (aka, Dad) to finish him off, the plucky psychopath found refuge at the city of Tiryns, one of the Mycenaean strongholds of the Argolid.
+(This means they had a fortress AND indoor plumbing.)

 Then Bellerephon had an idea.
 Using Pegasus as an ersatz dive-bomber, they approached the Chimera, and at the last moment, he threw a massive chunk of lead at the beast’s mouth.
-Its firey breath melted the lead, which blocked its airway, and the creature was killed!
+Its flaming breath melted the lead, which blocked its airway, and the creature was killed!